 Can I Get Rid of It?

-There is good and bad news on this front.
+There's good and bad news on this front.
 Frustratingly, you'll never get rid of it totally, but it can be improved by daily exfoliation.
-Sorry about that one.
 You'll probably notice that the condition tends to clear up on beach holidays.
-This is partly down to the fact you're probably using a body scrub at this time of year, but the NHS website hypothesises that the dry winter air makes the condition worse, so keeping your skin well-moisturised all year round is probably a good idea.
+This is partly down to the fact you're probably using a body scrub at this time of year, but the NHS website hypothesises that the dry winter air makes the condition worse, so keeping your skin well-moisturised year-round is probably a good idea.

 So What's the Treatment?

 When we spoke to Kerr, she also agreed with Rouleau's assessment by an approach of daily exfoliation.
-"Exfoliating with a scrub and a mitt every day for 10 to 20 seconds, not aggressively," recommends Kerr.
+"Exfoliate with a scrub and a mitt every day for 10 to 20 seconds (not aggressively)," recommends Kerr.
 In terms of a mitt, she says that any one from a supermarket will do, but as for the scrub, ideally you want something with salicylic acid in it, such as the ZO body scrub.
-"There could be a bit of skin irritation in the first instance," says Kerr, "but don't let it put you off initially."
+"There could be a bit of skin irritation in the first instance," says Kerr, "but don't let it put you off."

-Once you've exfoliated in the shower, Kerr says you should wipe some salicylic acid pads—you can use the facial ones—over the top (our pick is Rodial Super Acids X-treme Pore Shrink Cleansing Pads, £45).
-Next, add in a urea-based product, such as Eucerin Intensive Urea Treatment Cream, £13, to keep the skin hydrated.
+Once you've exfoliated in the shower, Kerr says you should wipe some salicylic acid pads—you can use the facial ones—over the top (our pick is Nip + Fab Glycolic Fix Extreme Pads, £15).
+Next, add in a urea-based product, such as Eucerin Intensive Urea Treatment Cream (£13) to keep the skin hydrated.
 Once again, Kerr reiterates that you need to be regular with your exfoliating to see results.
+Stick with it and you should notice a difference just in time for holiday season.